gabriel-de-jesus/labadain-stemmer/README.md

 # Labadain Stemmer

 ## Description
 Labadain Stemmer is a stemming algorithm specifically designed for Tetun.
-It focuses on stripping Portuguese-derived suffixes and commonly used affixes in Tetun (as listed in *config/tetun_affixes.py*), excluding circumfixes and reduplication.
+It focuses on stripping Portuguese-derived suffixes and Tetun commonly used affixes (as listed in *config/tetun_affixes.py*), excluding circumfixes and reduplication.
 The Portuguese-derived suffixes are adapted from those used in the [Portuguese stemmer in Snowball](https://snowballstem.org/algorithms/portuguese/stemmer.html) and have been modified in accordance with loanword transformation rules established by the **Instituto Nacional de Linguística (INL)**.

 The Labadain Stemmer includes three variants: